 Each generation of Jewish parents and grandparents seems to face the same dilemma.
 We teach our children and grandchildren that all humans are created in the image of God; that we should respect and assist others; that love of God necessarily entails love of God's creations.
+This week's Torah reading teaches: tsedek tsedek tirdof, pursue justice.
+Repetition of the word tsedek emphasizes that justice is not easily attained; it requires vigilance, clear thinking, honest and fair treatment of others.

 Yet, these right and proper teachings are challenged by the realities which our children and grandchildren witness with their own eyes.
 They see thousands of missiles shot at Israel by Hamas terrorists with the aim of killing as many Jews as possible.
 They see throngs of Palestinians cheering as missiles are launched to murder Jews.
 They hear the rantings of the President of Iran who calls for the annihilation of Israel.
 They read of anti-Semitic diatribes and attacks by anti-Semites throughout the world.
+They hear "white supremacists" chant anti-Jewish canards.
 They see the large number of countries at the United Nations who consistently vote against Israel, who consistently side with those who would destroy Israel.
 They know of the so-called humanitarian groups and journalists who seem to find fault only with Israel, but rarely, if ever, with the vicious enemies of Israel.